jjskuld/photo-migrator/docs/API.md

 # Google Photos API Integration Specification

 ## Purpose
-This document outlines how the uploader application integrates with the Google Photos API, including endpoints, authentication, error handling, and quota management.
+This document outlines how the uploader application integrates with the Google Photos API for both photos and videos, including endpoints, authentication, error handling, and quota management.

 ---